projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 3. Install latest `IASL tool <https://acpica.org/downloads>`_ and copy the binary to ``/usr/sbin/iasl``.
    For this setup, used IASL 20200326 version but anything after 20190215 should be good.

-4. Clone latest stable version or master and build ACRN User VM Kernel.
+4. Clone latest stable version or main branch and build ACRN User VM Kernel.

    .. code-block:: none